defactor-com/documentation/docs/assets/how-tos/index.md

 > - Use **ERC-3643** when compliance with financial regulations is required.

 **Token Economic Configuration:**
 - **FDV**: Fully Diluted Valuation in USDC.
-This represents the total value of the asset if all tokens were in circulation.
+FDV is calculated as token price × total supply and represents the total value of the asset if all tokens were in circulation.
 - **Supply**: The total number of tokens that will ever exist.
+The price per token is automatically calculated as FDV ÷ Supply.
-- **Price per Token**: Automatically calculated as FDV ÷ Supply.
+- **Price per Token**: Automatically calculated and displayed in the UI as FDV ÷ Supply.
+This value updates dynamically as FDV or Supply changes.

 **Asset Description:**
 Provide a comprehensive description of the tokenized asset, including investment highlights, key features, and value proposition for potential token holders.